-Travel Report: Xu Ao Di Village – Taishun County, China.
+Travel Report: Xu Ao Di Village, Taishun County.

-November 2017.
-Xu Ao Di Village is literally a little pocket of Taishun that time forgot, a place where the locals make their own handicrafts and farm everything they eat.
+Xu Ao Di Village is literally a little pocket of Taishun that time forgot.
+A place where the locals make their own handicrafts and farm everything they eat.

-November 2017.
-As Amy and I walked around Xu Ao Di Village, I asked her if the locals minded us poking around.
+I remember asking Amy whether the locals minded us poking around.
 “Not at all” she replied, “this is a national heritage village, they expect it”.
+Right enough, we got plenty of smiles and waves from people.

-November 2017.
 I did spot one courtyard resident at Xu Ao Di Village.
 It was a local cat resting in one of the top floor windows.
-By now the late afternoon light was fading and although we’d only managed a rushed tour, I was grateful that Amy had spotted the sign and that we’d taken the time to see another fascinating side of Taishun County.
+By now the late afternoon light was fading.
+While our tour was admittedly a bit rushed, I was nevertheless grateful that I’d managed to see yet another fascinating side of Taishun County.

 Check out my other articles from around Taishun County.